openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 * This enhancement assumes the feature is activated as part of installing the cluster and cannot be activated later.
 However, the sizing of the pools of shared and guaranteed CPUs can be modified (a reboot will be required).
+Note: This limitation is due to the proposed use of extended resources to account for the shared/guaranteed CPUs - if another approach is chosen, it may be possible to support activation of the feature on an already configured cluster.
 * The use of the shared and guaranteed CPU pools will be activated at the cluster level - it cannot be configured for a subset of the nodes in a cluster.
+Note that different allocations of shared and guaranteed CPUs would be possible on different nodes by having more than one PerformanceProfile and grouping the nodes into different MachineConfigPools.

 ## Proposal